Kadman Numismatic Pavilion

 From Medieval Times until Today

-The Muslims re-conquered the Land of Israel following the defeat of the Crusaders by Baybars, and their rule extended through the beginning of the 20th century.
+The Arabs re-conquered the Land of Israel following the defeat of the Crusaders by Baybars, and their rule extended through the beginning of the 20th century.
 The exhibit shows the Turkish and European money that had become the means of exchange for the local population by the end of the Ottoman Empire, and the tokens issued by the early Zionist communities that Jews used to conduct their internal business.
 Egyptian currency was used in Palestine from 1917 until 1927, when the British Mandatory Government began to issue its own.
 The coins minted with the establishment of the State of Israel in 1948, seen here, borrowed many of their emblems from their historic predecessors, a visible expression of the living bond between the new nation and its ancient heritage.